 (CN) – A highly decorated Navy SEAL claims in court the Washington Examiner newspaper defamed him by publishing his photograph to illustrate a story about another Navy SEAL charged with molesting children and creating child porn.

 In a complaint filed in Palm Beach County on Feb.
-28, John Schmidt, a highly-decorated Navy SEAL who lives in California, says he was wrongly identified in an April 21, 2017, article as the Navy SEAL currently facing child molestation charges in Virginia.
+28, Joseph Schmidt, a highly-decorated Navy SEAL who lives in California, says he was wrongly identified in an April 21, 2017, article as the Navy SEAL currently facing child molestation charges in Virginia.

 Schmidt says he informed the newspaper of its error, but his requests for a retraction were ignored.